rutuja3562/Blue-heaven/README.md

 ## Introduction

-The best online grocery store in India. bigbasket is an online supermarket for all your daily needs.
-I was cloned Big Basket website using react-Redux.
+The best online Buety product shopping website in India.
+I was cloned Blue Heaven website using react-Redux.
 This is my individual project based on React and Redux.

 ### Tech-stack used